simonsteer/cl-notifier/README.md

 - Default CLI arguments are set up to search for general items for sale in Toronto every 45 minutes.
 You can easily change the defaults in `index.js` so you don't have to pass any CLI arguments if you wish.

-- Desktop notifications are sent by default when an error occurs, and when an email is successfully sent to your inbox.
-You can opt out of the notifs by commenting out or deleting the `notifier.notify` lines in `utils.js`.
-Errors are logged in `errorLogs.txt`

 [node-craigslist docs](https://www.npmjs.com/package/node-craigslist)

 [nodemailer docs](https://nodemailer.com/about/)